Corionis/ELS/artifacts/document/command-line.md

  * -k | --keep : Keep els.json files, default is to delete them as they are processed.
       Not implemented yet.

  * -l | --library libraryname : Publisher library to process, default all.
       This option may be specified more than once for each desired library.

  * -m | --mismatches file : Mismatches output file (differences)

- * -n | --whatsnew file : What's New output file

- * -N | --whatsnew-all file : What's New output file showing all new items

- * -o | --overwrite : Overwrite any existing files instead of resuming an remote transfer.
+ * -o | --overwrite : Overwrite any existing files instead of resuming a remote transfer.
       This option only applies to remote sessions.
 Local operation always overwrites.

  * -p | --publisher-libraries file : Publisher JSON libraries file